LSET Student Handbook for Short Courses

 Taking a certificate course can be stressful at times.
 You may have an upcoming deadline for coursework, a busy schedule, and a challenging workload at work.
 A stressful lifestyle can also result from living away from home and juggling part-time work and study.
 It is important to take care of your physical and mental health while studying.
 Students can get online help and advice from the LSET.
 You should seek help if your stress levels are becoming unmanageable.
 You may speak to your family and friends or visit your Adviser ( Student Service Officer) of Studies for guidance.
 There may be enough support and advice online, but you may need to attend self-help groups or even individual counseling.

-As a student, you must decide how much time to devote to various activities.
-Your study time allocation has an important impact on your success, so give your studies enough time.
-Although certification exams and project deadlines seem far away, continual review of lecture notes and participation in tutorials and class exercises is imperative to achieving success on the course.
+As a student, you need to decide how much time to dedicate to various activities.
+Allocating enough time for your studies is crucial for your success.
+Even though project deadlines may seem distant, consistently reviewing lecture notes and participating in tutorials and class exercises is essential for success in the course.

-You will also be required to do a lot of project work in addition to lectures and practical exercises.
-It is an enjoyable and interesting task, and it may seem like the more time spent on it, the better the results.
-Studying for project work can easily take over your other studies if you spend too much time on it.
-You should try to achieve the best results within the suggested time limits and avoid spending more time trying to improve the project results.
-Rather than the quantity of work produced, the quality of the work and how it addresses the intended learning outcomes are the most important aspects of assessment.
+Every course includes hands-on exercises, which are a key component of the learning process.
+Additionally, if you opt for the project add-on, you will need to engage in a significant amount of project work.
+This can be an enjoyable and interesting task, and it may seem like spending more time on it will yield better results.
+However, it’s important to manage your time wisely.
+Studying for project work can easily overshadow your other studies if not kept in balance.
+Aim to achieve the best results within the suggested time limits and avoid spending excessive time trying to perfect project outcomes.
+The quality of your work and how well it addresses the intended learning outcomes are the most important aspects of assessment, rather than the quantity of work produced.

 Your Responsibility to Attend Classes